IBM/cloud-functions-workshops/101-workshop-nodejs/bonus-exercises/ex1-invoking-an-async-api.md

 #
 -->

-# Calling an external API from an Async action
+# Call an external API from an async action

 This exercise challenges you to create a new action that takes a price and currency and returns a message that contains the equivalent amount of Bitcoin.
 The actual conversion will be done by calling an external API asynchronously from your function.

 ## Input

-The action should take two parameters, `amount` and `currency`.
+The action should take two parameters: `amount` and `currency`.
 The `amount` parameter is a number and `currency` is a three letter [currency code](https://www.iban.com/currency-codes.html).

 ## Output

-Return the following JSON template with the input parameters and bitcoin amounts.
+Return the following JSON template with the input parameters and bitcoin amounts:

 ```json
 {